jallib/jalv2compiler/compilertest/README.txt

-This script compiles sample files using various compilers and verifies the results.
+The compilertest.py script compiles sample files using various compilers and verifies the results.

 It has two options for use:
 1) It creates (parameter 'create') a baseline of hex files to compare compiler outputs.